"CAUSE I GOTTA HAVE FAITH"

 LOCATION PHOTOS:

 Not everyone’s cup of tea, but consider having your location shots taken a few weeks before the wedding.
-With your friends and family coming from all over the place to see you get married (some whom may not have seen for ages), why limit your time with them by going off to have your location shots taken for a few hours; adding to an already hectic day.
+With your friends and family coming from all over the place to see you get married (some who may not have seen for ages), why limit your time with them by going off to have your location shots taken for a few hours, adding to an already hectic day.

 Still allow time for staged and family photos after the ceremony, just with some pressure off to enjoy more time with your loved ones on your special day.
 Yeah it’s not so traditional (and may require an additional dress purchase - sorry lads) however this option is gaining popularity and many photographers are including this option in their packages.